aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

     ```

 ???+ required "Integration Tests"
     Run automated tests that verify if the application satisifes business requirements.
 These tests require the application to be running in the beta environment.
 Integration tests may come in the form of behavior-driven tests, automated acceptance tests, or automated tests linked to requirements and/or stories in a tracking system.
+Test results should be published somewhere such as [AWS CodeBuild Test Reports](https://docs.aws.amazon.com/codebuild/latest/userguide/test-reporting.html).
 Examples of tools to define integration tests include but are not limited to [Cucumber](https://cucumber.io) and [SoapUI](https://www.soapui.org).
     ```graphviz dot int.png
 digraph G {
     compound=true